adibzailan/file_copier/README.md

 For detailed changelog information, please refer to the RELEASE_vX.X.X.md files in the changelog folder.

+### v1.2.4
+- Updated UI design to align with Studio Merpati brand guidelines
+- Removed redundant "File Copier" text from the main window
+- Updated footer to display version and build information
+- Changed color scheme to use soft teal (#4ECDC4) for buttons and UI elements
+- Improved overall visual consistency and user experience

 ### v1.2.3
 - Fixed issues with timer countdown not starting properly
 - Implemented cooldown mechanism to prevent excessive synchronization